greenelab/connectivity-search-manuscript/manuscript.md

 The package also supports generating null distributions for DWPCs derived from permuted networks, see [Degree-grouping of node pairs].
-Since this approach generates too many permuted DWPC values to store on disk, our implementation retains summary statistics for each degree-group that allow computation of a [Gamma-hurdle distribution] from which null DWPC _p_-values can be generated.
+Since this approach generates too many permuted DWPC values to store on disk, our implementation retains summary statistics for each degree group that allow computation of a [gamma-hurdle distribution] from which null DWPC _p_-values can be generated.

 ### DWPC null distribution

-To assess connectivity between a source and target node, we use the DWPC (degree-weighted path count) metric.
+To assess connectivity between a source and target node, we use the DWPC metric.
-The DWPC is similar to path count (number of paths between the source and target node along a given metapath), except that it downweights paths through high degree nodes.
+The DWPC is similar to path count (number of paths between the source and target node along a given metapath), except that it downweights paths through high-degree nodes.
-Rather than using the raw DWPC for a source-metapath-target combination, we transform the DWPC across all source-target node pairs for a metapath to yield a distribution that is more compact and amenable to modeling [@doi:10.15363/thinklab.d193].
+Rather than using the raw DWPC for a source–metapath–target combination, we transform the DWPC across all source–target node pairs for a metapath to yield a distribution that is more compact and amenable to modeling [@doi:10.15363/thinklab.d193].
 <!--
 Future work should consider a different method for transforming DWPCs: scale by nonzero mean rather than mean.